hundredrabbits/thebook/north_pacific_logbook.md

     Distance to Victoria: 5,174 km (2794 nm)

 ##### 0200
 Red sky at sunrise.
 How does that saying go again?
 "Red sky in the morn', sailors' forlorn."
-It is difficult view this as a threat, as we've come to expect big heavy weather in this area.
+It is difficult to view this as a threat, as we've come to expect big heavy weather in this area.
 I don't feel tired from my shift, seems like I got enough sleep... for once.
 I am steering north, the wind doesn't permit much else.
 We're steering clear of a system passing below us.
 I'd like to make more easting but that won't be possible today.

 ##### 0500
 Devine brings me a bowl of warm oatmeal!
 So comforting.
 We try to save on propane as much as possible as our tanks are smaller, it's why I've been eating cold oats for the past 10 days.
 I wanted to keep gas for higher, colder latitudes.